Chatham Borough, New Jersey: Public transportation

-NJ Transit stops at the Chatham station to provide commuter service on the Morristown Line, with trains heading to the Hoboken Terminal and to Penn Station in Midtown Manhattan.
+NJ Transit provides commuter rail service at the Chatham station Service at the station operates on the Morristown Line, with trains heading to the Hoboken Terminal and to New York Penn Station in Midtown Manhattan.

 Direct bus service from Chatham to Manhattan is not provided by NJ Transit.
 It provides various route options with bus transfers.
 Local bus service is provided by NJ Transit on the 873 route to the Livingston Mall and Parsippany-Troy Hills, which replaced service that had been offered until 2010 on the MCM3 and MCM8 routes.

 Bus lines also connect Chatham with the other towns along Route 24 from Newark to Morristown, mostly running parallel to the train lines.
 Nowadays, buses transport people along the line, but stagecoaches and trolleys were mass transit methods once used along the route that followed Main Street.